pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

   during VIM registration.
 * Fernet keys for password encryption and decryption is stored on file systems.
-  This is a limitation when multiple servers are serving behind a load balancer server and the keys need to be synced across tacker server systems.
+  This is a limitation when multiple servers are serving behind a load balancer server and the keys need to be synced across apmec server systems.